Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: The Probabilistic Adaptive Screening (PAS) method

+\item \textbf{HF distribution realisations:} Compute an exceedance probability distribution for each set of drawn HF samples $\mathbf{h}_b^{\text{cop}}$.
+The drawn samples from the copula model are biased, as we only fitted the copula to samples above a threshold.
+They are de-biased by relating the exceedance probabilities to the number of wave encounters instead of the number of LF conditioning values (similar as for the LF distribution in \ref{st:lfdnr}).
+This is formulated in \Cref{eq:DNRhf}, which defines exceedance probabilities $\mathbf{d}^{\text{cop}}_{H,b}$ corresponding to $\mathbf{h}_b^{\text{cop}}$.
+The largest HF predicted sample drawn from the copula then has an exceedance probability of $1/n_w$ and the smallest $n_0/n_w$.
+For each realisation we now have an HF exceedance probability distribution dataset $\left[\mathbf{d}^{\text{cop}}_{H,b},\mathbf{h}_b^{\text{cop}}\right]$.

+\item \textbf{Mean HF distribution:} Compute the mean distribution $[\mathbf{d}^*,\mathbf{h}^*]$ and estimate its U95\% sampling uncertainty $\mathbf{h}^{*U95}$ over these realisations (see \Cref{eq:meanp,eq:meanu95}, where $\boldsymbol{\sigma}_h$ is the standard deviation over the realisations).
+Since the exceedance probability range $\mathbf{d}^{\text{cop}}_{H,b}$ is fully determined by the conditioning values, it is the same for every realisation $b$.

+\item \textbf{Estimate MPM:} Estimate the $T_{\text{exp}}$-duration MPM $\widehat{H}$ from the mean predicted distribution $[\mathbf{d}^*,\mathbf{h}^*]$.
+The exposure duration and prevailing wave conditions define the target exceedance probability $P_{\text{exp}}$ (\Cref{eq:pexp}), where $n_{\text{exp}}$ is the average number of wave encounters during $T_{\text{exp}}$.
+The MPM follows from the POT exceedance distribution by evaluating it at $P_{\text{exp}}$ (\Cref{eq:MPMfromDNR}).
+For rare events, this provides a close approximation of the probability that the maximum within the exposure period exceeds the specified threshold.

-\item \textbf{Adaptive sampling, unchanged:} Start the adaptive sampling procedure, iterating over \ref{st:select} to \ref{st:adaptive}.
-In each iteration, an acquisition function is applied to define a new sample, unless convergence is reached.
+\item \textbf{Adaptive sampling:} Start the adaptive sampling procedure, iterating over \ref{st:hfresp} to \ref{st:adaptive}.
+Each iteration, an acquisition function is applied to define a new sample.
 The new samples are selected from $\left[\mathbf{d}^{\text{mcs}}_{L},\mathbf{l}^{\text{mcs}}\right]$ defined in \ref{st:lfdnr}, without replacement.
-The required formulations are discussed in \Cref{sec:pas_adap} (acquisition function) and \Cref{sec:pas_stop} (stopping criterion).
-When a new HF sample is defined as discussed there, it is added to the LF selected set $\left[\mathbf{d}^{\text{sel}}_{L},\mathbf{l}^{\text{sel}}\right]$ in \ref{st:select}, after which \ref{st:hfresp} to \ref{st:adaptive} are repeated.
+The acquisition function is discussed in \Cref{sec:pas_adap}.
+If the new HF sample is not a false positive, it is added to the LF selected set $\left[\mathbf{d}^{\text{sel}}_{L},\mathbf{l}^{\text{sel}}\right]$ of \ref{st:select} and the number of selected samples $m$ is updated, after which \ref{st:hfresp} to \ref{st:adaptive} are repeated.
+If the new sample is a false positive (with HF value zero), it is only counted towards to total numbers of evaluated iterations and HF samples.
+A new sample is then selected using the acquisition function, and the procedure is repeated.

-\item \textbf{Convergence, unchanged:} When convergence is reached according to the criterion, the result is the converged prediction for the HF distribution $\mathbf{h}^*$ over prediction range $\mathbf{d}^*$, the associated MPM value $\widehat{H}$, and the MPM uncertainty. \end{steps}
+\item \textbf{Convergence:} When convergence is reached according to a stopping criterion (\Cref{sec:pas_stop}), the result is the converged prediction for the HF distribution $\mathbf{h}^*$ over prediction range $\mathbf{d}^*$, the associated MPM value $\widehat{H}$, and the MPM uncertainty. \end{steps}